119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Taking the vehicle for a test drive is essential to a pre-purchase inspection.
 Be alert to the car’s acceleration, braking, steering response, and handling on roads of various conditions.
 Listen for odd noises from the engine, the suspension, or the brakes.

 You should also evaluate the car in traffic and on the highway to see how it performs in the real world and assess its performance capabilities in different scenarios.
-The test drive allows you to determine the car’s real-world performance capabilities and look for problems that may not be visible during a stationary vehicle inspection.
+A test drive helps you assess real-world performance and uncover issues that may not be visible during a stationary inspection.

 Professional Inspection

-While you may feel qualified to evaluate the car yourself, it is recommended that you always get a pre-purchase inspection from a mechanic.
-Certified mechanics have the experience to help you identify hidden issues, provide an objective overview of the car’s condition, and help assure you are not missing potential problems that may be expensive later.
-This professional evaluation is time well spent to gain your peace of mind.
+While you may feel qualified to evaluate the car yourself, it is recommended that you always get a pre-purchase inspection from a professional.
+Certified car professionals have the experience to help you identify hidden issues, provide an objective overview of the car’s condition, and help assure you are not missing potential problems that may be expensive later.
+This professional evaluation will assure you that you are buying a well-maintained car.

 Also Read: How Much Does a Safety Inspection Cost in Ontario?